pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/adopting/import.md

 the `import` behavior inside the Pulumi code for your infrastructure deployment, instead of outside of it in a manual workflow.

 {{% notes type="warning" %}}
-Your Pulumi stack must be configured correctly---e.g., using the same AWS region as the resource your importing---otherwise the resource will not be found.
+Your Pulumi stack must be configured correctly---e.g., using the same AWS region as the resource you're importing---otherwise the resource will not be found.
 {{% /notes %}}

 ### Pulumi Import Command